The Motion is Cary Granted

 Jamal Bowie has one, though, that he'd like to show you.

+So, wait a minute.
+How am I going to rule on this one?
 I mean, I've given you both a lot of guff, and I hope you appreciate that it's from a place of affection.

 I like you guys.
+I like Calzone.

 I like Lillian.
+I like

 Michael Keaton, which is a pretty cool cat name.

 And I hope that you both understand that the important thing here is to respect each other's separate tastes, which I don't think is a problem for you, Nikki.
+You respect Rick's taste, right?

-Respect each other's respective tastes and hope that you can share your taste with them rather than get upset if Nikki's doing something off-brand in your marriage, like watching a fun movie without you, like a fun old movie.
+Respect each other's respective tastes and hope that you can share your taste with them rather than get upset if Nikki's doing something off-brand in your marriage, like watching a fun movie without you.

+Like a fun old movie.
 You want her to watch fun old movies.

-So since you asked for the ruling, Rick,
+So, since you asked for the ruling, Rick,

 that I give you dibs on first watch of all movies that are made before 1970, I cannot